Opentrons/opentrons/api/docs/source/v2/new_atomic_commands.rst

 Now our pipette's tip is holding 100uL.

 We can also specify only the location to aspirate from.
-If we do not tell the pipette how many microliters to aspirate, it will by default fill up the remaining volume in it's tip.
+If we do not tell the pipette how many microliters to aspirate, it will by default fill up the remaining volume in its tip.
 In this example, since we already have 100uL in the tip, the pipette will aspirate another 200uL

 .. code-block:: python